finnsatoshi03/field-iq/docs/System-Guide.md

 FAQ Manager

-- What it shows: FAQ cards/lists and usage stats.
+- What it shows: Comprehensive FAQ management with category-based organization, usage analytics, and filtering options.
-- How to use: Search and filter FAQs; open one to edit.
+- How to use: Switch between card and list views; filter by category, status, or search terms; sort by various criteria.
-- Actions: Create, edit, or retire FAQs to keep the knowledge base up‑to‑date.
+- Actions: Create new FAQs, edit existing ones, delete outdated content, view detailed analytics, manage categories and priorities.

 ### Sales Rep Dashboard